 If you are the victim of a scam or extortion, management of your online profiles is an essential tool for protecting your brand and your digital reputation.

-Online review management begins with a detailed analysis of your review profile on Google and on third-party review sites like Yelp, BBB, and TrustPilot.
+Online review management begins with a detailed analysis of your review profile on Google and on third-party review sites like Google Reviews, BBB, and TrustPilot.
 Next, your dedicated reputation manager will help you craft a response strategy, create a framework for collecting more positive online reviews, and help you flag negative reviews for removal.

 One of the most critical parts of review management is the ability to bring in more reviews through customer experience surveys, review requests, and more.
 The more positive customer reviews your business receives, the greater the brand image you create.
 With more reviews from satisfied customers, your can supercharge your brand online.

 Tips for Protecting Your Business Against Damaging Reviews

 There are several ways that restaurant and hotel owners — or any business owner — can leverage tools to fight against the reputational damage caused by negative reviews.

 Respond to every review in a positive and non-confrontational way.
 Remember that genuine bad reviews originate not from your customer’s problem, but from something you or your employees may have done to make the experience less than positive.